rawnaqalkindy/cityX_ML/Level3_4_Bonus/README.md

 # CityX Crime Dashboard

+**Important Note: The original dataset has been shrank to 300 entries.
+This is for deployment puposes, in order to stay within free resources.
+The file that is responsible for shrinking the dataset is shrink_dataset.py.

 This project provides an interactive web UI for exploring crime trends in CityX.
 It is divided into two main sections:
 - **Level 3: Geo-Spatial Mapping & Basic Web UI** – Visualize crime hotspots on an interactive map.
 - **Level 4: Advanced Web UI & Report Extraction** – Automatically extract and classify police reports from PDF files.